xXBricksquadXx/node-starter/README.md

 Essentially, you just code and if you've set all the things up correctly, you will get alerted whenever there is something 'bad' in your code based on some industry-standard best practices 🦄.

+---

 **Don't 4get to ~~drink your Ovaltime~~ update `"name"`, `"description"`, `"author"`, etc. in 'package.json' when using this for your stuff.**

+---

+['webpack.config.js'] is configured to allow 'absolute imports.'
+This means that, for example in 'index.js,' you could do: `import api from "api";`, w/o worrying about `../` spit.

 ## 🎶